The V-Dem Project

 The V-Dem approach stands out, first, as a large global collaboration among scholars with diverse areas of expertise; second, as the first project attempting to explain different varieties of democracy; and third, thanks to the highly disaggregated V-Dem data, the first project to explore causal mechanisms linking different aspects of democracy together.

-With five Principal Investigators, 23 Project Managers with special responsibility for issue areas covered in the V-Dem dataset, 33 Regional Managers, 134 Country Coordinators and almost 4000 Country Experts, the V-Dem project is one of the world’s largest social science data collection projects on democracy.
+With five Principal Investigators, 23 Project Managers with special responsibility for issue areas covered in the V-Dem dataset, 33 Regional Managers, 134 Country Coordinators and more than 4000 Country Experts, the V-Dem project is one of the world’s largest social science data collection projects on democracy.

 The V-Dem Institute